-Students who disagree with their final grade evaluation, or with components of their final grade, are advised to first discuss with their instructor in the context of the course outline.
+Students who disagree with their final grade evaluation or with components of their final grade are advised to first discuss with their instructor in the course outline's context.
 If concerns are not effectively resolved, they may consult the Student Success Officer immediately to discuss an appeal.
 If you are in a partner program, you must follow their academic appeal process.